On adjunctions for Fourier-Mukai transforms: An alternative description for the pushforward kernels

-of Theorem \ref{theorem-adjunction-morphism-theorem} is not very practical from the point of view of computing cones.
-It goes (at least before applying $\pi_{13 *}$) from a sheaf concentrated in degree $d$ to a huge complex with non-zero cohomologies in all degrees from $0$ to $d$ and then to a sheaf concentrated in degree $0$.
-We get two huge cones with non-zero cohomologies in all degrees from $0$ to $d$ which then almost entirely annihilate each other when we take the cone of the map between them.
+Thus the decomposition \eqref{eqn-wasteful-decomposition} is not practical from the point of view of computing cones.
+Its first map goes from $(\pi^*_{23} \wedge^d \mathcal{N})|_{Z'}[-d]$, a single sheaf sitting in the degree $d$, to $\bigoplus_{i = 0}^d \wedge^i \mathcal{N} |_{\Delta(Z)} [-i]$, a huge complex with non-zero cohomologies in all degrees from $0$ to $d$.
+Its second map goes from this huge complex to $\mathcal{O}_{\Delta(X_1 \times X_2)}$, a single sheaf sitting in the degree $0$.
+We get two huge cones with non-zero cohomologies in all degrees from $0$ to $d$ which almost entirely annihilate each other when we take the cone of the map between them.